Your Slow Dentistry

 As a global network, we are also growing online and are thoroughly invested in our social media where we can connect with all our worldwide members and bring everyone closer together.
 Be sure to connect with us on your platform of choice – Instagram, Facebook, LinkedIn and YouTube – and ensure that when you fill out your information, you include all your social media links as well.
 As a member, you and your clinic will be promoted on Slow Dentistry’s social media pages.
 Together we are building a global community, both online and offline.

-All funds accrued through memberships, sponsorships and donations are meticulously managed and regulated by the Swiss government.
-As a non-profit organisation, these funds are carefully allocated to management and marketing of Slow Dentistry.
+As a non-profit organisation, all funds accrued through memberships, sponsorships and donations are carefully allocated to management and marketing of Slow Dentistry.

 Marketing for Slow Dentistry is where we spend most of our capital.
 So it’s very important that we grow.
 The more members we have, the more investment can be made and the bigger the impact we can have.
 Our main focus is communicating directly to the public – raising awareness about our values and their rights.
 We tend to market most in countries where we have members.
 We currently invest in online advertising through Facebook, Instagram, LinkedIn and Google.
 In the future, we aim to invest in advertising in specialised news outlets and mainstream media.